 See the cumulative impact report below from 2017-2021.

 Past partner communities include: Bradford, Brattleboro, Bennington, Barre, Newport City, St. Albans, Rutland.

-This program is made possible by the Arbor Day Foundation, the Vermont Urban & Community Forestry Program, and the Vermont Department of Health’s Climate & Health Program.
+This program is made possible by the Arbor Day Foundation, the Vermont Urban & Community Forestry Program, the Vermont Department of Health’s Climate & Health Program, the City of Burlington, City of Colchester, and City of Winooski.

 We hope to be able to offer this program to more communities in the future.
 Let’s work together to harness the power of trees to conserve energy, cool communities, and save money.